Iana Lebiedieva

 Iana Lebiedieva (born 12 February 1984) is a Ukrainian Paralympic athlete competing in F53-classification events.
 She won the silver medal in the women's discus throw F53 event at the 2020 Summer Paralympics in Tokyo, Japan.

-She is a two-time silver medalist at the World Para Athletics Championships and a four-time medalist, including two golds, at the World Para Athletics European Championships.
+She is a two-time silver medalist at the World Para Athletics Championships and a five-time medalist, including three golds, at the World Para Athletics European Championships.